BirdmanRidesAgain/TechShadow/WEEKLY_STATUS.md

 # Team Progress Report

+## Week 6 updates
+### Sean
+- Created list of test needed for each page
+- Created link list for each page view
+- Determined data needed for each page view
+- Updated trello cards

+### Anthony

+### Keiler

+### Ashley
+- Added mockup images
+- Updated Weekly Status

 ## Week 5 updates
 ### Sean
 - Filled out additional details on some of the database stories on trello
-- updated the links, data, tests lists in the page_testing file
+- Updated the links, data, tests lists in the page_testing file

 ### Anthony